Skip to main content

 Are you curious to learn more about the major sources of greenhouse gas emissions in your area?
 Climate TRACE has an interactive Emissions Map that allows users to explore greenhouse gas sources around the globe.

-To show how this works, let’s explore emissions data in Italy (the location of our upcoming Climate Reality Leadership Training).
+To show how this works, let’s explore emissions data in Italy (the location of our recent Climate Reality Leadership Training in Rome).

 Using the platform’s map, we’re able to look at an individual country (or countries) and visualize individual sources of emissions, color-coded by sector.